DeamonCorpse/macOS_Settings/README.md

 ### HOMEBREW
 [Homebrew](https://brew.sh/) is dubbed as the missing macOS package manager and allows us to install tools and apps from the command line.

-- It can be installed by using the command on the brew homepage. *It will also install Apple's 'Xcode' tools as a dependency.*
+- It can be installed by using the command on the brew homepage. *It will also install Apple's 'Command Line Tools for Xcode' as a dependency.*
+- Download the `txt` files inside the `brew` folder of this repo
-- Once Installed, run the following commands to install all casks (applications) and formulae (cli tools):
+- Run the following commands to install all casks (applications) and formulae (cli tools):

 ```sh
 xargs brew install < brew_casks.txt